 Scheduled Personal Protection in the Home Classes - Shoot different Cal. with special ammo.

 Outdoor Pistol 25 yard range: Normal handgun Calibers with factory equivalent loads (no armor piercing).

 Only paper target shooting from bench allowed.

 Is closed at least 5 weekends a year due to archery and other functions.

 See Range Rules for Limitations and Table of Shooting Hours Allowed.

 Future development may have a special short range only for PPOTH trained members.

-Upper Range paper targets only -100 yd rifle - 50 yd pistol/rifle - 25 yd "NO CENTERFIRE RIFLE" only pistol + shotgun patterning.
+Upper Range paper targets only -100 yd rifle - 50 yd pistol/rifle - 25 yd rifle, pistol, and shotgun patterning.